Verifying the existence of maximum likelihood estimates for generalized linear models: Concluding remarks

 \section{Concluding remarks}

-In this paper, we have provided an updated treatment of the concept of separation in generalized linear models.
-While the result that all GLMs with bounded individual likelihoods suffer from separation under similar circumstances has been shown before by several authors, these results arguably have not been given sufficient attention.
-Now that nonlinear estimation techniques have progressed to the point where nonlinear models are regularly estimated via Pseudo-maximum Likelihood with tens of thousands of fixed effects (and many zero observations), there is considerable ambiguity over whether the estimates produced by these models are likely to ``exist'', what it means when they do not ``exist'', and what can be done to ensure that the model can be successfully estimated.
+In this paper, we have provided an updated treatment of the concept of separation in the estimation of GLMs.
+While the result that all GLMs with bounded individual likelihoods suffer from separation under similar circumstances has been shown before by several authors, these results arguably have not received sufficient attention.
+Now that estimation techniques have progressed to the point where nonlinear models are regularly estimated via (pseudo-)maximum likelihood with many fixed effects, there is considerable ambiguity over whether the estimates produced by these models are likely to exist, what it means when they do not exist, and what can be done to ensure that the model can be successfully estimated.

-We have brought more clarity to each of these topics.
-We have done so by building on the earlier work of \citet{verbeek1989compactification} and \citet{clarkson_computing_1991}, which we have extended to incorporate some models that have not previously been examined in this literature and which have their own, more idiosyncratic criteria governing existence.
-An important takeaway from this analysis is that some, but not all, GLMs can still deliver uniquely identified, consistent estimates of at least some of the model parameters even if other parameter estimates are technically infinite.
-We have also introduced a new method that can be used to detect separation in models with multiple levels of high-dimensional fixed effects, an otherwise tricky proposition that would ordinarily require solving a high-dimensional linear programming problem.
-As GLM estimation with high-dimensional fixed effects increasingly becomes faster and more appealing to researchers, the need for methods that can detect and deal with separation in these models represents an important gap that we aim to fill.
+We have brought more clarity to each of these topics by building on the earlier work of \citet{verbeek1989compactification} and \citet{clarkson_computing_1991}, which we have extended to incorporate estimators that have not been previously examined and that have their own more idiosyncratic criteria governing existence.
+An important takeaway from this analysis is that some, but not all, GLM estimators can still deliver uniquely identified, consistent estimates of at least some of the model parameters even if other parameter estimates are technically infinite.